Josh Howard

 Joshua Jay Howard (born April 28, 1980) is an American basketball coach and former professional player who is the head coach of the UNT Dallas Trailblazers men's basketball team.
 He played college basketball for the Wake Forest Demon Deacons.
 He played 10 seasons in the National Basketball Association (NBA), predominantly with the Dallas Mavericks.

+Early life

+Howard was born to Kevin Robinson and Nancy Henderson.
+His father was absent throughout his childhood and Howard was primarily raised by his maternal grandmother, Helen Howard, in Winston-Salem, North Carolina.
+Howard was born with bowed legs and they had to be broken below the knee and reset twice before his second birthday.

 High school career

 Howard attended Glenn High School in Kernersville, North Carolina, where he was a First-Team All-State selection in his senior year and averaged six blocks per game while shooting 70%.
 He also averaged a double-double during his junior and senior years, during which time he also received the Frank Spencer Award (for the top player in Northwest North Carolina) twice.
 During his senior year Howard was handcuffed outside of a BP gas station the night before his SAT examination.
 Howard had been loitering on the premises with some of his friends, and undercover cops, believing the teenagers had been selling drugs, detained them.

 In order to get into Wake Forest University Howard needed an SAT score of at least 950.
 He did not get a 950, saying his score was "somewhere in the 500s".
 In lieu, he spent a year at Hargrave Military Academy in Chatham, Virginia, where he averaged a double-double, with 19.9 points and 10.1 rebounds per game.
 Howard led Hargrave to a 27–3 record, shooting well on the floor with 56%.
 He also averaged 44% from behind the three-point line and 85% from the free throw line.
 Howard participated in the ACC–SEC game between new signings from the two conferences.
 Howard scored 14 points in 15 minutes to help lift the ACC team to a 145–115 win over the SEC.